lanesky/kubernetes-walk-through/docs/07-blue-green-deployment.md

 # Demonstrating the Blue/Green deployment

-In this step we use the guestbook application to demonstrate the blue/greend deployment.
+In this step, we use the guestbook application to demonstrate the blue/green deployment.

 ## Show the current version (blue)